Chatlada-Nina/serenity-relax-and-spa/README.md

 ### The Footer

 - The footer section includes the contact us info, address, phone number, email and social media sites for users.
-- The social media links are showed in icon and when users click on them, they will open to a new tab which make it easy for the users to keep connected via social media.
+- The social media links are showed in icon and when users click on them, they will open in a new tab which make it easy for the users to keep connected via social media.

 ![Screenshot of the footer in the website](/documentation/readme/footer.png)

 ### The Spa Programs page

-- This page shows all the programs we have and has the same header and footer as the home page.
+- This page shows all the programs the site has and has the same header and footer as the home page.
 There are 9 cards used in this page and every cards included an image, program's name, description, duration, price and a booking button to nevigate to the booking form if the users want to book the time immediately.

 ![Screenshot of the spa programs page in the website](/documentation/readme/programs-page.png)